nzoschke/praxis-site/content/convox.yml.md

 The internal container port on which the service's processes are listening.
 Convox will route all HTTP and HTTPS requests to the appliction to this port.

+Each service with open ports will be given a unique domain.
+You can fetch those domain names using the `cx services` CLI command.

 ### resources

 The resources enumerated in the `resources` section that should be available to the service.